quillforms/quillforms/readme.txt

 9- Long text block
 10- Default thank you screen

-What are you waiting for? start creating irresistible forms right away!
+What are you waiting for? start creating irresistible forms that are similar to Typeform for free!

 = Demo =
 You can watch the demo [here](https://quillforms.com/quillforms/my-first-form)